-Brandy snaps are wonderful crisp, spicy little biscuits that taste great on their own or even better when filled with something like whipped cream.
-I have no idea why they are called brandy snaps as there isn’t any brandy in them, perhaps in the dim and distant past they did include it.
-So with that in mind I always put some brandy in the cream that I use to fill the snaps with.
+Brandy snaps are wonderfully crisp, spicy little biscuits that taste great on their own or even better when filled with something like whipped cream.
+I have no idea why they are called brandy snaps as there isn’t any brandy in them, perhaps in the dim and distant past, they did include it.
+So with that in mind, I always put some brandy in the cream that I use to fill the snaps with.

 They are much too good to keep just for one time of year, I make some of these at least every six weeks and they always get eaten.
 For a bit of variety I sometimes dip a few curled brandy snaps into melted chocolate, just dip the ends and leave on some baking parchment to set.
 The quantity I’ve given here will make around twelve brandy snaps.

-As an alternative to brandy you can add something like grand marnier and a little orange zest to the cream, or try adding some very strong expresso coffee.
+As an alternative to brandy, you can add something like Grand Marnier and a little orange zest to the cream, or try adding some very strong espresso coffee.
 These brandy snaps can be piled high on top of a coffee cake, or chocolate cake too, just spread a good amount of whipped cream on top of your cake and arrange the brandy snaps on top of the cream.
-Dust with icing sugar and you have a very sophisitcated looking dessert.
+Dust with icing sugar and you have a very sophisticated looking dessert.

 These brandy snaps will keep quite well in an airtight container for a couple of weeks.
-They taste great with coffee or you can stick one in a large glass filled with your favourite ice cream.
+They taste great with coffee or you can stick one or two in a large glass filled with your favourite ice cream.
 If I am keeping them in a tin I like to line it with a couple of sheets of kitchen paper, it helps to keep them crisper.

 I have found that the best results are obtained when the cream is not overworked.
 Too much whipping and you might find that your cream relaxes back to a more liquid state.
 You can add a little bit of cornflour to the Tofu to help it thicken.